emmhh/camping_weather_advisor/README.md

 # Camping Advisor APP

+This is a simple data warehousing project for INFSCI2711 adv topics in DBMS.

 The `Regional_data_combined` folder contains all data and scripts used to generate the data.
 Code structure is for the ease of hosting the back-end and front-end on Glitch, for final demo purposes.

-You will need to add your own .env with api keys.
+You will need to add your .env with API keys.

 `Node version: 20.10.0`